Jumpthegap is an International Design Contest promoted by Roca that is looking for new, innovative and sustainable concepts to the bathroom space.

 A large part of those products incorporate concepts and technologies that we may not even be able to imagine today... or maybe we can.
 Jumpthegap starts from the assumption that young creative people design today whilst thinking about tomorrow; a tomorrow when the limitations of today will not apply and when new needs, architecture, technologies and products will emerge which will help us to improve people’s lives by bringing them more well-being, hygiene and comfort.

-These are designs that can bring forth their vision of conceptually innovative bathroom products and solutions: new products, new spaces and/or new uses and functions.
+These are designs that can bring forth their vision of conceptually innovative and sustainable bathroom products and solutions: new products, new spaces and/or new uses and functions.

 The contest is open to applicants from every country in the world that are: